 Smoking and Your Metabolism

-When you quit smoking, your metabolism begins to revert to a more natural rate, and this is one of the reasons many smokers experience some kind of weight gain in the first few months of cessation.
-However, the fact that your body is reverting to a more natural cycle is generally considered a good thing, and as long as you take steps to mitigate weight gain when you quit smoking, you will be significantly healthier than if you continued.
+When you stop smoking, you may experience weight gain as your metabolism begins to revert to a more natural rate.
+While you may dread the prospect of gaining weight, the fact that your body is reverting to a more natural cycle is a good thing, and if you take steps to mitigate any extra weight gain after quitting smoking, you will be significantly healthier than if you continued smoking.

 Smoking and Your Appetite